By Heather Fairlee Denbrough, LiCSW, RPT-S, Certified Synergetic Play Therapist

 What should I do to help a child if they are in collapse?

-- Once the child is connected to her location and relationship, support them in connecting them to their body by drawing attention to body sensations.
+- Once the child is connected to their location and relationship, support them in connecting them to their body by drawing attention to body sensations.
 Model: “It’s hard for my eyes to stay focused on what I want to look at,” “I feel kind of spacey,” “I feel far away from myself.”
 Other examples to orient the child to their bodies: “Are your shoes too tight?
 Let’s loosen them,” “Your hair is in your eyes,” or non-verbal (if touch is appropriate with your client): Touch their feet or elbows, using a light tapping to ground the child.
 You can also combine: Tapping elbows while saying “Elbows!
 There are your elbows.”

 How will I know if a child is more regulated and is no longer in a state of shutdown?

 - You feel a sense of social connection with child